 A few years later, my husband, Danny Pearl, a reporter for The Wall Street Journal, was kidnapped and brutally murdered by religious extremists in Pakistan.
 I was five months pregnant with our son.
 Danny’s killers claimed that he was a spy working for the CIA and Mossad, the Israeli intelligence agency, and that because he was a Jew and an America, he deserved death.
 In reality, Danny was a true citizen of the world who spoke several languages, even some Arabic; he was full of life, smart as hell and funny, too.
 I adored him.
-When he died, everything I learned from my parents’ lives and deaths came back to me—the politics, the cynicism, my mother’s fundamental belief in human nature, the justice, the pride, the dignity.
+When he died, everything I learned from my parents’ lives and deaths came back to me—the politics, the cynicism, my mother’s fundamental belief in human nature, the thirst for justice, the sense of pride, the quest for dignity.
 It all came back.
 And I knew too well the one thing that could defeat me and, my extension, my husband’s memory and our son: helplessness.
 I decided that if those who killed my husband were determined to show the gruesome side of humanity, I would display its integrity, beauty and resilience.
 That would be my true revenge.

 The women featured here have championed issues that ultimately affect us all.
 They are real women who have cried, sweat and bled, each making her own life the raw material from which a role model has arisen.
 With them, I marched into the brothers of Phnom Penh, where I looked into the eyes of five-year-olds who had been raped and couldn’t even blink anymore, their little faces frozen in terror.
 I saw them find their smiles in the arms of Somaly Mam, the woman who saved them.
-I saw entire families in Uganda defeated by AIDS staring at the ground, as if wanting to be swallowed by it.
+I saw entire families in Uganda defeated by AIDS, all staring at the ground, as if wanting to be swallowed by it.
 But there was Dr. Julian Atim, the young doctor who herself lost both parents to the disease, teaching other AIDS orphans that they, too, could become physicians and save lives.
 I saw housewives in Havana whose husbands were rotting in jail simply because they believe freedom isn’t a negotiable right; these women led dignified protests, resisting the fear that has quieted Cuba for almost 50 years.
 I met Lydia Cacho, the Mexican journalist who has risked her life to unveil a pedophile network involving politicians and businessman, and Mayerly Sanchez, who at 23 is leading a group of Columbian children seeking to halt years of violence in their country.
 There are other women featured here—and still others I haven’t met who I hope will soon join this informal international network of women with faith and guts.